I’ve been working here before January 1, 2020, so do I need to complete a new form?

 I have my own side business that I do on weekends, how does the new W-4 affect this?

 Persons with income from self-employment or who are Independent Contractors for another employer generally will owe income tax and self-employment tax.
-The revised W-4 does not calculate for self-employment taxes.
+The revised W-4 does not calculate self-employment taxes.

 Is there computer software that will help me with completing this new form?

 Yes, you can log onto the Tax Withholding Estimator at www.irs.gov/W4app and complete the information requested in Steps 2, 3, and 4.
-Note: The Tax Withholding Estimator found in the English, Spanish, Chinese, Korean, Russian, and Vietnamese languages.
+Note: The Tax Withholding Estimator is found in the English, Spanish, Chinese, Korean, Russian, and Vietnamese languages.
 Employees with more complex tax situations use Publication 505, Tax Withholding, and Estimated Tax, which is available on the IRS website.
-(Note: this link is for the 2019 version; the 2020 update has not yet published.)
+(Note: this link is for the 2019 version; the 2020 update has not yet been published.)